spaiga/toll-parking/java-client/README.md

 The document aims at describing the Toll Parking API create by `Fabio SPIGA`.

-Through Toll Parking API, an end user is able to search for the most convenient parking lot for its own vehicle, drive to it and park.
+Through Toll Parking API, an end user can search for the most convenient parking lot for its own car, drive to it and park.
-At the moment of leaving, the API allows to compute the amount to pay and bill the end user.
+At the moment of leaving, the API allows to compute the amount to pay and provide a bill to the user.

 ## CRUD operations